On the second eigenvalue of random bipartite biregular graphs: Introduction

 \section{Introduction}

 An expander graph is a sparse graph that has strong connectivity properties and exhibits rapid mixing.
-Expander graphs play an important role in computer science including sampling, complexity theory, and the design of error-correcting codes (see \cite{hoory2006expander}).
+Expander graphs play an important role in computer science, including sampling, complexity theory, and the design of error-correcting codes (see \cite{hoory2006expander,alon1985lambda1}).
 When a graph is $d$-regular, i.e., each vertex has degree $d$, quantification of expansion is possible based on the eigenvalues of the adjacency matrix.
 Let $A$ be the adjacency matrix of a $d$-regular graph.
 The first eigenvalue $\lambda_1(A)$ is always $d$.
 The second eigenvalue in absolute value $\lambda(A)=\max\{ \lambda_2(A),-\lambda_n(A)\}$ is of particular interest, since the difference between $d$ and $\lambda$, also known as the \textit{spectral gap}, provides an estimate on the expansion property of the graph.
 The study of the spectral gap in $d$-regular graphs with fixed $d$ had the first breakthrough in the Alon-Boppana bound.
 It was proved in \cite{alon1986eigenvalues,nilli1991second} that for $d$-regular graph $\lambda(A)\geq 2\sqrt{d-1}-o(1).$ Regular graphs with $\lambda(A)\leq 2\sqrt{d-1}$ are called \textit{Ramanujan}.
-In \cite{friedman2008proof}, Friedman proved Alon's conjecture in \cite{alon1986eigenvalues} that for any fixed $d\geq 3$ and $\epsilon>0$, $\lambda(A)\leq 2\sqrt{d-1}+\epsilon$ asymptotically almost surely.
+In \cite{friedman2008proof}, Friedman proved Alon's conjecture in \cite{alon1986eigenvalues} that for the uniform model of random $d$-regular graph with fixed $d\geq 3$, $\lambda(A)\leq 2\sqrt{d-1}+\epsilon$ asymptotically almost surely for any $\varepsilon>0$.
 The result implies almost all random regular graphs are nearly Ramanujan.
-Recently, Bordenave \cite{bordenave2019new} gave a simpler proof that $\lambda(A)\leq 2\sqrt{d_1}+\epsilon_n$ for a sequence $\epsilon_n\to 0$ asymptotically almost surely.
+Bordenave \cite{bordenave2019new} gave a simpler proof that $\lambda(A)\leq 2\sqrt{d-1}+\epsilon_n$ for a sequence $\epsilon_n\to 0$ asymptotically almost surely.
+Very recently, in \cite{huang2021spectrum}, this estimate was improved to $\lambda(A)\leq 2\sqrt{d-1}+O(n^{-c})$.